rednafi/stress-test-locust/README.md

 ### API Anatomy

-It takes three parameters in its query string —
+It takes three parameters in its query string:
 ```
 1. q    : str - quantity
 2. from : str - currency to convert from